BTBoston/econ1626-labour-policy-proposal/README.md

-# AI Labour Market Policy Proposal
+# ECON1626 Labour Policy Proposal

-This repository contains a 1,200-word policy proposal examining how artificial intelligence is affecting the labour market and recommending a government response.
+This repository contains my Assessment 2 policy proposal for ECON1626.

-## Policy client
-Deputy Secretary, Employment & Skills

 ## Repository contents

-- `proposal.md` — final policy proposal
+- `proposal.md` — the final 1,200-word policy proposal
-- `references.md` — reference list
+- `references.md` — full reference list in RMIT Harvard style
-- `notes/research-notes.md` — planning and research notes
+- `figures/` — optional visuals used in the proposal, if applicable

 ## Topic

-How government should respond to AI's effects on employment, tasks, wages, and industrial structure.
+This proposal advises an Australian government policy client on how to respond to AI’s impacts on the labour market, including effects on employment, tasks, wages, and industrial structure.

-## Key policy themes
+## Navigation

-- Reskilling and workforce transition
-- Labour-market adjustment support
-- Competition and data policy interfaces
+Open `proposal.md` to read the final submission.
+Open `references.md` to view the full reference list.

-## Submission
+## Technical notes

-This repository is intended for submission via GitHub, with the repository URL uploaded to Canvas.
+This repository was written in Markdown and managed using Git and GitHub as required by the assessment brief.